 Press Ctrl+Alt+B, choose Ctrl+Alt keys.in the main menu, or click the symbol holding

-If the symbol has only one derived symbol, JetBrains Rider navigates to it directly.
+If the symbol has only one derived symbol, JetBrains Rider will navigate to it directly.

 If the symbol has several derived symbols, they will be listed in a drop-down.
 The list may contain items in both bold and regular font.
 Bold indicates that an item has direct inheritance, while the regular font is used for indirect inheritance.

 Click the desired item to open it in the editor.

 Select the desired item by pressing Up and Down and then press Enter to open it in the editor.

 Start typing to filter results.
 Note that you can use CamelHumps here.

 If there are members in derived classes that hide the member you're navigating from, such members are displayed as strikethrough: